 3.30am.
-Eye pain and headaches have taken an option on my sleep, each wanting to do better than the other.
+Eye pain and headaches have taken an option on my sleep, wanting to do better than each other.
 In addition to that, ideas for a blog post keep flying in my head.
 My mind is busy compartmentalizing thoughts while my eyes are in charge of my sleeping patterns.
+Nice!

-While I intend to “just exist” for the rest of the day, I do feel guilty for not writing much (guilt is an acquired Irish thing, mind you).
+While I intend to “just exist” for the rest of the day, I do feel guilty for not blogging much (the guilt is an acquired Irish thing, mind you).
 I hope I won’t have any phone calls today (yep, my eyes and ears still hurt when talking on a mobile phone) and no cleaning, ironing, washing and/or reading (oh noooo!) will be done today.
-What will be on the menu will be lots of “RRS” – Rest, Relaxation and Sleep.
+What will be on the menu will be lots of “RRS” or Rest, Relaxation and Sleep.

-MS was a big part of my life because it made me retire from work 3 years ago, but I will not let it stop me achieving more goals.
+MS is a big part of my life because it made me retire from work 3 years ago, but I will not let it stop me achieving more goals.
 Like the famous saying goes: “I may have MS but MS does not have me.”
-Thank you Montel Williams once again for making this phrase so famous!
+Thank you Montel Williams for making this phrase so famous!

-And eye pain and hair follicles trying to kill me, the mad headaches, left-side neuropathic pains and sleepless nights?
+And the eye pain, hair follicles trying to kill me, mad headaches, left-side neuropathic pains and sleepless nights?

 © Willeke Van Eeckhoutte and Ireland, Multiple Sclerosis & Me, 2011-2013.
 Unauthorised use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Willeke Van Eeckhoutte and Ireland, Multiple Sclerosis & Me with appropriate and specific direction to the original content.